Calathea rufibarba Indoor Care; Watering, Light, Pruning, Soil, Propagation, Problems

 Pro tip: Use a sterilized pruning scissors to avoid trasmitting diseases between plants.

-Drooping leaves in Calathea rufibarba are due to dry air, overwatering, underwatering, soggy soil, and being pot-bound.
+Drooping leaves on Calathea rufibarba are caused by dry air, inconsistent watering, soggy soil, temperature stress, low light, being pot-bound among others.

 Check out these 10 causes of Calathea drooping leaves and how to revive it.

-Brown leaves on Calathea rufibarba are due to incorrect watering, soggy soil, temperature stress, direct sunlight, and overfertilizing.
+Brown leaves on Calathea rufibarba are due to incorrect watering, soggy soil, temperature stress, direct sunlight, overfertilizing among others.

 Read more on these 12 reasons why Calathea is dying and how to save it.